Overcome a Psychological Trap for Weight Loss

 Instead of thinking of an absolute standard that applies to everyone, only think about achieving a permanent improvement in body composition in whatever way works best for you.

-Avoid all or nothing thinking
+Avoid the 'all or nothing' thinking trap

 Implicit in the last point is that it's important to font avoid all or nothing thinking.
 It's not either complete success or total failure.
 Seeking perfection is a major trap.

 For example, the goal is not to eliminate all body fat.
 As Covert Bailey quips, you never want to "remove all fat from your body because the brain is entirely fat [sic].
 Without a brain you might look good, but all you could do is run for public office."